JPKusumi/UtcMilliTime/README.md

 ```
 String result = Time.Now.ToIso8601String();
 ```
-Note that conversion to an ISO-8601 string involves allocating and instanciating a DateTime object.
+Note that conversion to an ISO-8601 string involves initializing and exercising a DateTime.
 Due to the added steps, performance will be worse when the extension method is used, as compared to when it is not used.
-For maximum performance / scalability, your app should use Int64 timestamps rather than ISO strings.
+For maximum performance and scalability, your app should use Int64 timestamps rather than ISO strings.